Currency pairs correlation is usually the thing that everybody has heard about before but nobody really knows how to use it properly.

 Understanding Currency Pairs Correlation

-We’ll not go into the details of correlation calculation theory – you can find the information online if you wish.
+We’re not going to go into the details of correlation calculation theory – you can find the information online if you're interested.

 Simply put, correlation in the Forex market is the measure of how synchronously currency pairs move.
-At that, the higher is the value of correlation, the longer the pairs move in unison.
+Meaning, the higher the value of correlation, the longer the pairs move together in unison.

 Forex correlation occurs due to a small number of currencies that can make up a currency pair.
-Taking EUR/JPY and AUD/JPY as an example, we can see the Japanese yen included in both pairs and being the source of correlation.
+Taking EUR/JPY and AUD/JPY as an example, we can see that the Japanese yen is included in both pairs and is the source of correlation.
 Therefore, if yen begins to strengthen, these two pairs will move in the same direction.

 However, US dollar itself is even a greater source of correlation.
-Almost all pairs are dependent on it; if it starts to gain, other pairs (even those not including USD) will be directly or inversely correlated with it.
+Almost all pairs are dependent on it; if it starts to strengthen, other pairs (even those not including USD) will be directly or inversely correlated to it.